bmarini/rack-mogilefs/README.md

 content type of the file is detected by the extension, using the `mime-types` gem.

+If you want to customize the mapping of the PATH_INFO string to a MogileFS key you can provide a mapper proc (or anything that responds to call) like this:

+    # map '/assets/filename.gif' to the mogilefs key 'filename.gif'
+    # Rack::MogileFS and Rack::MogileFS::Endpoint take the same options
+    use Rack::MogileFS,
+      :path   => %r{^/assets/*},
+      :mapper => lambda { |path| path.sub('/assets/', '') }

 ## Configuration

-By default will look for a yaml config in `config/mogilefs.yml` that looks like this:
+If `Rack::MogileFS` detects it is inside a Rails app, it will look for a yaml config in `config/mogilefs.yml` that looks like this:

     development:
       connection: